bullmoose20/Plex-Stuff/README.md

 2. [plexdance.sh](#plexdance) - Unraid script to automate the full plexdance
 3. [process-tcards.cmd](#process-tcards) - Windows script to create properly sized PLEX titlecards to use with TCM or for other purposes
 4. [pumpanddump.sh](#pumpanddump) - Unraid script to automate the plex db repair when using hotio plex container
+5. [chk-video-codec.sh](#chk-video-codec) - Unraid script to find and sort files that have been converted to HEVC/H265 and those that have not been

 ## plex-bloat-fix